LukasMurdock/LukasMurdock.github.io/_posts/2020-07-2-2020-presidential-website-teardown.md

 Donaldjtrump.com has three dev login subdomains, while joebiden.com has a test subdomain.

-Donaldjtrump.com has subfolders for media and assets, while joebiden.com has subfolders for Wordpress content and espanol.
+Donaldjtrump.com has subfolders for media and assets, while joebiden.com has subfolders for WordPress content and espanol.

 **Donaldjtrump.com has tried MANY tools for analytics and optimization.** MediaMath, an analytics tool still used by joebiden.com, was no longer detected on donaldjtrump.com starting January 2017.
-Twitter Analytics was also no longer detected starting February 2020.
+Twitter Analytics was also no longer detected starting in February 2020.
 Interestingly Yahoo Web Analytics is still detected on donaldjtrump.com.

 **Donaldjtrump.com CMS:** Expression Engine, **Web Host:** Cloudflare
-**Joebiden.com CMS:** Wordpress, **Web Host:** Pantheon
+**Joebiden.com CMS:** WordPress, **Web Host:** Pantheon

 Aside from the candidate, **titles on joebiden.com tend to focus on his team and his campaign**.
 While **titles on donaldjtrump.com tend to focus on Joe Biden and real news.**